pip (see its documentation if it is not yet installed on your system):

 Often you’ll have data that looks like:

-Lifelines has some utility functions to transform this dataset into durations and censorships:
+Lifelines has some utility functions to transform this dataset into duration and censorship vectors:

 from lifelines.utils import datetimes_to_durations # start_times is a vector of datetime objects # end_times is a vector of (possibly missing) datetime objects.
-T, C = datetimes_to_durations(start_times, end_times, freq='h')
+T, E = datetimes_to_durations(start_times, end_times, freq='h')

 Alternatively, perhaps you are interested in viewing the survival table given some durations and censorship vectors.